Superstore: Dina And Garrett Are Not Finished Yet According To Colton Dunn

 During last week’s episode, while Ash was playing drunk, Dunn was getting his athlete on as the employees engaged in a game of Muffinball — a form of basketball involving a muffin wrapped in tape.
 The episode had the workers going through a slow day when the computer system is down and the store can only accept cash payments.

 On his Instagram feed, Dunn may have given a hint as to an upcoming plot development.
-He posted a shot of America Ferrera, Nichole Bloom and a child actor wearing a t-shirt that appears to say “Happy Birthday Jerusha.”
+He posted a shot of America Ferrera, Nichole Bloom, and a child actor wearing a T-shirt that appears to say “Happy Birthday Jerusha.”
 Fans know Glenn’s wife is named Jerusha, but she has yet to be seen on the show.

 Great week with the @golfieritwins.
 Coming soon to @nbcsuperstore!